In this article, we have provided the most common Security testing interview questions with detailed answers.

 - Change Cipher Spec

 - Encryption algorithms

-Q#25.
-What is port scanning?
+Q #25) What is port scanning?

 Ans.
-Ports are the point from where information goes in and out of any system.
-Scanning of the ports to find out any loop holes in the system are known as Port Scanning.
+Ports are the point where information goes in and out of any system.
+Scanning of the ports to find out any loop holes in the system is known as Port Scanning.
 There can be some weak points in the system to which hackers can attack and get the critical information.
 These points should be identified and prevented from any misuse.